erickm13/erickm13/README.md

 <div align="center">
 👋 Hello!
 I'm a Systems Engineering and Computer Science student with a passion for creating useful solutions and tools through programming.

 💻 Throughout my academic journey, I've built a solid foundation in programming and logic.
 I've worked on web development projects, both frontend and backend, with a particular focus on Angular.
-Currently, I am a Quality Assurance (QA) Software Engineer, where I ensure the quality and reliability of software products, allowing me to apply my development knowledge.
+Currently, I am a Quality Assurance (QA) Software Engineer at Corporación BI, where I ensure the quality and reliability of software products, allowing me to apply my development knowledge.

 🚀 In addition to my experience with Angular, I am proficient in other programming languages such as PHP, Python, and Java.
 I am committed to continuous learning and always seek opportunities to expand my skills and knowledge in technology.